The-Ludwig/praktipy/README.md

 Praktipy will try to set up the matplotlib backend to enable printing of pretty (german number format and nice math-font) plots.
 If you want to set up matplotlib yourself, just do that before you import anything from praktipy.

+**Important:** Praktipy will set it's [style file](https://github.com/The-Ludwig/praktipy/blob/master/praktipy/praktipy.mplstyle) as default.
+If you have an existing `matplotlibrc` file, please make sure to merge them together.
+Apart from the LaTeX support, `axes.formatter.use_locale : True` has to be set, in order to use system locale based decimal separators (e.g. `,` instead of `.` for german)

 Praktipy also provides some convenience function, for example to generate nice datapoints ontop of a fitted function.